Becksteinlab/zarrtraj/joss_paper/paper.md

 # Summary

-Molecular dynamics simulations provide a microscope into the behavior of atomic-scale environments otherwise prohibitively diffult to observe, however, the resulting trajectory data is too often siloed in a single institutions' HPC environment, rendering it unusable by the broader scientific community.
+Molecular dynamics simulations provide a microscope into the behavior of atomic-scale environments otherwise prohibitively difficult to observe, however, the resulting trajectory data is too often siloed in a single institutions' HPC environment, rendering it unusable by the broader scientific community.
 Zarrtraj enables these trajectories to be read directly from cloud storage providers